 During a nasal fracture reduction procedure, a patient receives medication via injection or nasal spray.
 Their nostrils are then opened with a nasal speculum (instrument used to widen the nostrils).
 Next, any broken bones and cartilage are realigned to ensure that the nose functions correctly.

 The severity of a nasal fracture dictates the length of time required to complete surgery.
-Furthermore, patients may undergo a rhinoplasty or septorhinoplasty (which may be used to treat a nasal septum fracture) to treat a fractured nose.
+Furthermore, patients may undergo a rhinoplasty or septorhinoplasty, which may be used to treat a nasal septum fracture, to treat a fractured nose.
 Many broken nose patients undergo multiple surgeries, from an initial repair to a later reconstructive rhinoplasty, to help restore the nose to a version of its original form.
 At the CENTER for Advanced Facial Plastic Surgery, Dr. Azizzadeh will create a customized treatment plan for patients in need of repair following a traumatic nose injury.

 Dr. Azizzadeh provides instructions to help patients avoid complications during treatment recovery.
 He also requests follow-up appointments to track a patient’s recovery after a nasal fracture procedure.